-This classification applies to the sale of building materials, including but not limited to sand, gravel, cement, drilling mud, brick, fencing wire, wallboard, doors, roofing papermaterials, paneling, decorative stone and foundation piers, stone materials, stone slabs and fabricated stone products.
-This classification also applies to the sale of countertops, including but not limited to granite, marble, limestone or other natural stone, quartz, engineered stone, laminate or solid surface countertops.
+This classification applies to the sale of building materials, including but not limited to sand, gravel, cement, drilling mud, brick, fencing wire, wallboard, doors, roofing papermaterials, paneling, decorative stone and foundation piers, stone materials, stone slabs and fabricated stone products, including but not limited to stone countertops.
 This classification includes handling, stocking or delivery of building materials.